arc42 provides practical answers to the following two questions, and can be easily customized to meet your specific needs:

 • How does the system and its building blocks handle error or exception situations?

-• How does the system handle logging and logging?
+• How does the system handle logging and monitoring?

 More details can be found in section 8 of the arc42 template…